wormhole-foundation/wormhole-docs/learn/infrastructure/relayer.md

 **Implementation**

-The standard relayer integration involves two key steps:
+The Wormhole relayer integration involves two key steps:

-- **Delivery request** - request delivery from the Wormhole Relay Ecosystem Contract
+- **Delivery request** - request delivery from the ecosystem Wormhole relayer contract
 - **Relay reception** - implement a [`receiveWormholeMessages`](https://github.com/wormhole-foundation/wormhole-solidity-sdk/blob/bacbe82e6ae3f7f5ec7cdcd7d480f1e528471bbb/src/interfaces/IWormholeReceiver.sol#L44-L50){target=\_blank} function within their contracts.
 This function is invoked upon successful relay of the VAA

 **Considerations**

 !!! note
     Developers should note that the choice of relayers depends their project's specific requirements and constraints.
-Standard relayers offer simplicity and convenience but limit customization and optimization opportunities compared to specialized relayers.
+Wormhole relayers offer simplicity and convenience but limit customization and optimization opportunities compared to custom relayers.

 - All computations are performed on-chain
-- Potentially less gas-efficient compared to specialized relayers
+- Potentially less gas-efficient compared to custom relayers
 - Optimization features like conditional delivery, batching, off-chain calculations might be restricted
 - Support may not be available for all chains